microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

 Reflow still sucks though - we'd need to basically iterate over all the marks as we're reflowing, to make sure we put them into the right place in the new buffer.
-That is super annoying.
+This is annoying and tedious, but shouldn't realistically be a performance problem.

 #### Cmd.exe considerations